gbrego/goste/README.md

 sudo ./goste enforce -a errno -p <PID> policy.json
 ```

+## Benchmarks

+If you want to run the automated benchmarks, make sure to change the paths in `benchmark/config.yaml` to your local binaries.
+Further customized profiles can be easily added.

 ## References

 GoSTE inherits its core principles from the Syscomb project, and extends them to Go targets.
 For more details on the theoretical foundation, please refer to: